Interviews are used to get to know you as a person and assess you on criteria other than test scores & GPA.

 - Time management/Organization

 Mock Interview with Me

-Our mock interview focus on content of answers.
+Our mock interview focuses on content of answers.
 We go over classic and not-so-classic questions to build your confidence and push your skills.
 I give you feedback on answers and teach you to turn "A" answer into "A+" answers.

 I take notes during our conversation, which you take with you, so you can see what you said and what my feedback and comments were.
-While I focus on content, I still give feedback on your overall posture, poise, etc. To set up an interview with me, email me.
+While I focus on content, I still give feedback on your overall posture, poise, etc.

 - Give plenty of time to travel and find the location.